ashuvssut/women-safety-app/README.md

    - has navigations to other two screens.
    - has our main SOS feature (sending location sms to added trusted contacts)

-2. Youtube video fetching screen ( fetches self defence and safety awareness videos using YouTube Data API v3)
+2. (Pending) Youtube video fetching screen ( fetches self defence and safety awareness videos using YouTube Data API v3)

-3. Make screen/s showing all about IPC 1860 for women.
-It would e like an awareness documentation like stuff.
+3. (Pending) Make screen/s showing all about IPC 1860 for women.
+It would like an awareness documentation stuff.

 <!-- ## Getting Started